About Me

 Certified Adversarial Robustness via Partition-based Randomized Smoothing

-In collaboration with Prof. Farzan Farnia, We proposed a new method for the Certified Robustness Problem that leverages the spatial correlation of image pixels using SuperPixel Algorithms from Computer Vision literature, such as SLIC SuperPixels.
+In collaboration with Prof. Farzan Farnia, We proposed a new method that leverages spatial correlation of image pixels using SuperPixel Algorithms , such as SLIC SuperPixels.
 Our method greatly improves the visibility of the image and reduces the effective noise by a factor proportional to the square-root of the average super pixel size.
 The paper is currently available on arXiv and we plan to complete some of our proofs and submit it soon.

 Read on arXiv